Azure/Industrial-IoT/docs/manual/readme.md

 - Standalone mode
 - Orchestrated mode

-In both modes the OPC Publisher Module is to a container orchestration runtime as IoT Edge or Kubernetes.
 The modes differentiate how the operation of OPC Publisher is controlled.
 The mode is controlled by the fact if the OPC Publisher module is configured to read its configuration from a configuration file (see "pf" option below).

 In standalone mode all configuration is done via command line options when starting the module and via a configuration file, which controls which OPC UA nodes should be published as well as specifying more detailed parameters for the publishing of each node: